ethanmsl/incarnate/README.md

-( **Dev Use Note**: this uses a git submodule for the template assets, be sure to initialize and update if workig on repo)
+( **Dev Use Note**: this uses a git submodule for the template assets, be sure to initialize and update if working on repo)

 # What is this, User-wise?